taskcluster/taskgraph/CONTRIBUTING.rst

 Running Checks
 --------------

 Linters and formatters are run via `pre-commit`_.
-To install a commit hook,
+To install the hooks, run:
-run:

 .. code-block::

-   $ pre-commit install
+   $ pre-commit install -t pre-commit -t commit-msg

 Now checks will automatically run on every commit.
 If you prefer to run checks manually, you can use: